awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 This application also supports viewing the result set in different languages.
 For example, if a user wants to view the result set in Spanish, they can choose Spanish from the dropdown field and the data is translated to the given language by using Amazon Translate, as shown in this illustration.

 ![AWS Tracking Application](images/Spanisha.png)

-**Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

-#### Topics

-1. Prerequisites
-2. Create an IntelliJ project
-3. Add the POM dependencies to your project
-4. Set up the Java packages in your project
-5. Create the Java classes
-6. Create the HTML files
-7. Package the application into a JAR file
-8. Deploy the application to AWS Elastic Beanstalk

-## Prerequisites

-To complete the tutorial, you need the following:

-+ An AWS account
-+ A Java IDE (this tutorial uses the IntelliJ IDE)
-+ Java JDK 1.8
-+ Maven 3.6 or later
-+ An Amazon Redshift table named **blog** that contains the fields described in this tutorial.
-For information about creating an Amazon Redshift table, see [Getting started using databases](https://docs.aws.amazon.com/redshift/latest/dg/c_intro_to_admin.html).

 ## Create an IntelliJ project named Blog